Workplace expectations around washroom access are evolving.

 Many workplaces are still working through what this looks like in practice and how to implement it in a way that’s consistent and manageable.

-While the requirement itself is straightforward, managing it day-to-day can look a bit different across facilities.
+While the requirement itself is straightforward, managing it day-to-day can look different across facilities.

-It may involve decisions around placement, keeping supplies stocked, and maintaining a clean, consistent setup across spaces.
+It often involves decisions around placement, keeping supplies stocked, and maintaining a clean, consistent setup across spaces.
 Over time, it becomes another process to monitor alongside everything else already in place.

 Workplace expectations around menstrual hygiene products are evolving in Manitoba.
 Learn what is defined, how organizations are approaching implementation, and what practical considerations remain.